malawadd/blueprints-filecoin/README.md

-# 🌐 Tawzi – Visual AI & Web3 Workflows, Made Simple
+# 🌐 Twazi – Visual AI & Web3 Workflows, Made Simple

-**Tawzi** is a next-generation platform for designing and executing AI-powered workflows that integrate seamlessly with Web3 technologies.
+**Twazi** is a next-generation platform for designing and executing AI-powered workflows that integrate seamlessly with Web3 technologies.
 Built with a visual-first experience, Tawzi lets users automate complex actions—like token swaps, smart contract interactions, data scraping, and AI-based reasoning—without writing a single line of backend code.

 Whether you're building decentralized apps, processing data with LLMs, or storing insights on Filecoin, Tawzi gives you the tools to **create, connect, and automate** everything in one place.